 Huawei itself has focused on that message: “As BT noted, ‘Huawei remains an important equipment provider and a valued innovation partner.’
 Working together, we have already completed a number of successful 5G trials across different sites in London, and we will continue to work with BT in the 5G era,” a spokesperson for the vendor said.

 The spokesperson added: “Huawei has been working with BT for almost 15 years.
 Since the beginning of this partnership, BT has operated on a principle of different vendors for different network layers.
 This agreement remains in place today.
 Since it acquired EE in 2016, the BT Group has been actively bringing EE’s legacy network architecture in line with this long-standing agreement.
 This is a normal and expected activity, which we understand and fully support.”

 Although much of what is happening may be part of a long-held strategy at BT to exclude Huawei equipment from more sensitive areas of the core network, the reports from the UK will clearly be unwelcome to the vendor as it grapples with a flurry of negative publicity amid security concerns.
 Just days ago reports circulated that Alex Younger, head of the foreign intelligence agency MI6, said the UK government must decide if Huawei should be barred from running 5G networks in the country.

-In another twist, the company’s CFO Wanzhou Meng has been arrested in Canada at the request of the U.S. government, causing outrage in China.
-Meng was taken into custody in Vancouver on Dec.
+In another twist, the company’s CFO Meng Wanzhou has been arrested in Canada at the request of the U.S. government, causing outrage in China.
+Wanzhou was taken into custody in Vancouver on Dec.
 1. The reason for United States’ extradition request has not been disclosed.
 A bail hearing is set for Friday.